edwiny/toolref/docker/docker_notes.md

 * stretch, jessie - mediam (200MB), older/stable debian, apt, glibc
 * buster, bullseye - medium (200MB), newer debiam, apt, glibc

+## Gotchas

+* Filesystem permissions: container and host has different ids for users, groups.o
+* `sh -c <CMD>` - passing args does not work as expected:
+   * Should be something like `sh -c 'CMD $@' PROGNAME ARG1 ARG2'`
+   * PROGNAME becomes $0 and is not really useful

 ## Docker best practices